-The truth is, for every ten truck drivers, seven would be considered obese (technically speaking, that’s when your body weighs 20 percent more than it should based on your height and age).
+The truth is, for every ten truck drivers, seven would be considered obese (technically speaking, that’s when your body weighs 20 percent more than it should be based on your height and age).
 When a person reaches that point, they are at a higher risk of developing Type 2 diabetes, sleep apnea, heart disease, cancer, joint and back pain, and stroke.

 Many Transport America drivers know that carrying all that extra weight is not a good thing.
 The problem is, when you’re sitting behind a wheel all day long and you don’t have time (or the energy) to shop for healthy foods, it’s pretty hard to keep those pounds from adding up over the years.

 But here’s the good news!
-According to a leading nutritionist, you don’t have to embrace the latest diet fad, and you don’t have to apply to be a contestant on the The Biggest Loser.
-David Orozco, a registered dietitian nutritionist and owner of TD Wellness, an Atlanta-based nutrition consulting firm, works with truck drivers all over the country to help them lead healthier lives.
+According to a leading nutritionist, you don’t have to embrace the latest diet fad, and you don’t have to apply to be a contestant on The Biggest Loser.
+David Orozco, a registered dietitian nutritionist, and owner of TD Wellness, an Atlanta-based nutrition consulting firm, works with truck drivers all over the country to help them lead healthier lives.
 He believes that with small and consistent changes, you can reclaim your body.

 “I believe in creating new habits that will last a lifetime,” says Orozco.
 “To achieve big change, I take the approach of making small incremental changes that allow a person to build their confidence and form new habits.”.

 For example, notes Orozco, he recently met with an overweight driver who felt sluggish throughout the day.
-In talking with him, Orozco learned that he started his day drinking a couple Mountain Dew sodas, followed by drinking tea, and later in the day, drinking a Gatorade.
+In talking with him, Orozco learned that he started his day drinking a couple of Mountain Dew sodas, followed by drinking tea, and later in the day, drinking a Gatorade.
 The driver did not drink coffee and didn’t drink water.

-Orozco counseled the driver to replace one of those high calorie sugary drinks with a large glass of water.
+Orozco counseled the driver to replace one of those high-calorie sugary drinks with a large glass of water.

 Two weeks later, when they met again, the driver said he started to replace one of the Mountain Dews with water and later on, decided to go entirely to water throughout the day.
-As a result, the driver said he started to feel less sluggish and more energetic, and reported losing three pounds.
+As a result, the driver said he started to feel less sluggish and more energetic and reported losing three pounds.

 “I consider that a huge win,” Orozco says, “because the driver decided to make that habit change himself — I only guided him to see how much sugar he was drinking in the day that actually made him hit those lows.”

-Besides replacing sugary drinks, Orozco helps drivers make other gradual changes in what they eat, the amount of physical activity they obtain, and obtaining more sleep.
+Besides replacing sugary drinks, Orozco helps drivers make other gradual changes in what they eat, the amount of physical activity they obtain and obtaining more sleep.

 Part of the problem lies in the lifestyle of being a driver, he notes.